cmorten/cypress-web-vitals/README.md

 });
 ```

+The report results contains values for _all signals_, not just the values specified in the provided or default `thresholds`.
+Signals that couldn't be obtained are reported as `null`.

 ## How does it work?

 1. The url is visited with the HTML response intercepted and modified by Cypress to include the [web-vitals](https://github.com/GoogleChrome/web-vitals#from-a-cdn) module script and some code to record the web-vitals values.